aggranadoss/numerical_methods/statistical_inference/README.md

 # Numerical Methods

 The exercise is determined by a fair die (balanced) and the entire exercise was addressed in the R-software with an essay explaining the step by step.
+The entire document and code is explained in Spanish

 - [PDF](https://github.com/aggranadoss/numerical_methods/blob/main/statistical_inference/inferencia.pdf)